TL;DR

 The internal auditor is a part of the internal audit department which is answerable to the Board of Directors or Audit Committee.

-Acing internal audits with Sprinto
+Run internal audits continuously with Sprinto

 Hear it from our auditor network–how Sprinto makes the audit process easier